 I recently presented at a workshop focused on innovative outreach approaches and thought I’d share my presentation here.
 My piece of the morning looked at how technology can help with that outreach.

 In 2012, Diane Dyson and I presented at the second #CdnImm event: Knowledge-Sharing on Canadian Immigration.
-Our focus was on employment information/services/technology use with newcomers, etc. Here’s a brief overview: “You already know how important employment is in the settlement process for newcomers to Canada.
-But, just where are they getting their employment information, how good Read more about Social media/networks/services for newcomers – focus on employment[…]
+Our focus was on employment information/services/technology use with newcomers, etc. Here’s a brief overview: “You Read more about Social media/networks/services for newcomers – focus on employment[…]